-27.5.1.
-CDP and LLDP are your friend
+27.4.7.
+VoIP Integration with CDP, LLDP and LLDP-MED

-For those of you who are unaware of the existence of CDP or LLDP (or LLDP-MED), I suggest you start reading on this topic.
-Cisco Discovery Protocol (CDP) is device-discovery protocol that runs on all Cisco-manufactured equipment including routers, access servers, bridges, and switches.
+Cisco Discovery Protocol (CDP) is device-discovery protocol supported on all Cisco-manufactured equipment including routers, access servers, bridges, and switches.
 Using CDP, a device can advertise its existence to other devices and receive information about other devices on the same LAN or on the remote side of a WAN.
-In the world of VoIP, CDP is able to determine if the connecting device is an IP Phone or not, and tell the IP Phone to tag its ethernet frame using the configured voice VLAN on the switchport.
+CDP can determine if the connecting device is an IP Phone, and instruct the IP Phone to tag ethernet frames using the configured voice VLAN on the switchport.

-On many other vendors, you are likely to find LLDP or LLDP-MED support.
+Many other vendors support LLDP or LLDP-MED.
 Link Layer Discovery Protocol (LLDP) is a vendor-neutral Link Layer protocol in the Internet Protocol Suite used by network devices for advertising their identity, capabilities, and neighbors.
-Same as CDP, LLDP can tell an IP Phone which VLAN id is the voice VLAN.
+Same as CDP, LLDP can instruct an IP Phone which VLAN ID is the voice VLAN.

-27.5.2.
-VoIP and VLAN assignment techniques
+27.4.8.
+VoIP and VLAN assignment

-As you already know, PacketFence supports many VLAN assignment techniques such as port-security, MAC authentication or 802.1X.
-Let's see how VoIP is doing with each of those.
+VLAN assignment techniques such as port-security, MAC authentication and 802.1X are supported.